 Vibrant, High-Quality Neon Signs, NeonXpert Announce New Design Options for its Custom Neon Signs

-Sheridan, Wyoming – NeonXpert, a pioneer in the neon sign industry that has been transforming spaces and captivating audiences with custom, eye-catching signs since 2021, is proud to announce new design options for its custom neon signs to help every customer’s creativity shine.
+Sheridan, Wyoming, Jan.
+08, 2024 (GLOBE NEWSWIRE) -- NeonXpert, a pioneer in the neon sign industry that has been transforming spaces and captivating audiences with custom, eye-catching signs since 2021, is proud to announce new design options for its custom neon signs to help every customer’s creativity shine.

 Ensuring that each customer’s neon sign is as individual as they are, NeonXpert’s new design options for its custom neon signs now offer more font styles, shape options, and backboard colors, as well as the choice of waterproof or outdoor signs.